swissup/swissup.github.io/m1/extensions/countdowntimer/index.md

     - [Timer can not find jQuery](use-cases/#timer-can-not-find-jquery)
     - [jQuery(...) is not a function](use-cases/#jquery-is-not-a-function)

-This module has accurate timer which counts backward.
-It can help you to inform customers about any special event.
-Such as, start of grand sale or arrive of new products at your store.
+This module includes accurate timer which counts backward.
+It can help you to inform customers on any special event: such as a start of grand sale or an arrival of new products in your store.

-Countdown Timer provides two widgets with pretty simple interface.
-They can be placed in any CMS page, CMS block or other content, which allows widgets.
+Countdown Timer comes with two widgets with simple interface.
+They can be placed in any CMS page, CMS block or other content, that allows using of widgets.

 List of widgets: